 Courses in Italian Language (Beginning, Intermediate, and Advanced Levels), Art History, Literature, Performing Arts

-Click here for a list of LdM Florence courses with UHM course equivalents.
+Click here for a list of LdM Florence courses with UHM course equivalencies for 2022-2023.
 Course offerings are subject to availability and may change without prior notice.
+Click here for all approved equivalencies.

 FACULTY RESIDENT DIRECTOR

-Spring 2018: Kathryn Hoffmann, UHM Dept. of Languages and Literatures of Europe and the Americas.
-She will be teaching:
+Spring 2023: Robert Littman, UHM Dept. of Languages and Literatures of Europe and the Americas.
+His courses:

 Courses taken at LdM will appear on UHM transcripts as UHM credits.